CoboGlobal/cobo-waas2-python-sdk/docs/WalletsApi.md

 # **get_max_transferable_value_with_fee_model**
 > MaxTransferableValue get_max_transferable_value_with_fee_model(wallet_id, get_max_transferable_value_with_fee_model_request=get_max_transferable_value_with_fee_model_request)

-Estimate maximum transferable value
+Get maximum transferable value with fee model

-This operation estimates the maximum transferable value from a wallet or a specific wallet address, based on the specified fee settings.
-The `to_address` property is required because it affects the fee calculation.  <Note>This operation is applicable to Custodial Wallets (Web3 Wallets) and MPC Wallets only.</Note>
+This operation retrieves the maximum amount that you can transfer from a wallet or a specified wallet address, along with the corresponding transaction fee.
+You must specify `to_address` in your query because it affects the transaction fee.  <Note>This operation is applicable to Custodial Wallets and MPC Wallets only.</Note>

 ### Example